aramic9778/eCom2/README.md

-## Welcome to Crazy Fingers eCommerce website written by Aram Antonyan
+## Welcome to Crazy Fingers eCommerce website

 This is my first ECommerce Portfolio Project.
 I created it by using HTML, CSS, JavaScript with the React/Redux.
 During implementation, I also used tools like MongoDB, Firebase, Stripe, EmailJS and Postman.
 Website fully responsive